minyoungg/pix2latent/README.md

 ```

 ## Demo
+We provide several demos for our project.
+If you do not wish to use the encoder, disable them appropriately.

 <b> (a) Jupyter demo </b>
-We provide a demo of our project in [example.ipynb](example.ipynb)
+A jupyter lab/notebook demo is available in [example.ipynb](example.ipynb)

 <b> (b) Command line </b>
-To invert image using command line
+To run our code from command line
 ```bash
 CUDA_VISIBLE_DEVICES=$GPU_ID python demo.py --im=$PATH_TO_IMAGE
 ```
-To see all options run `python demo.py --help`
+To see all valid options run `python demo.py --help`

 <b> (c) Streamlit interactive demo </b>
-Interactive demo using Streamlit.
+We provide interactive demo using Streamlit.

 First `pip install streamlit` and then run
 ```
 streamlit run st_interactive.py
 ```
-Navigate to the ip address using your favorite browser.
+Navigate to the posted `ip address` using your favorite browser.

 ## Developement